 Depending on the degree of the smoke odor, you may need to replace the carpets totally.
 However, you can start by using a carpet deodorizer.
 You can sprinkle on problematic areas before vacuuming or steaming.
 Call in the pros for deep steam cleaning as a last resort for Heavy metal detox.

 Wash and repaint the walls:

 Walls, aside from carpeting, will retain the most smoke residue inside your home.
 Wash and repaint them.
 Scrub the walls and ceilings repeatedly with a gentle all-purpose cleaner.
-If the smell persists, you’ll need to repaint while this is a more time-consuming process.
-It’s the most effective approach to remove smoky odors and discoloration.
+If the smell persists, you’ll need to repaint this is a more time-consuming process.
+It’s the most effective approach to removing smoky odors and discoloration.
 To prevent any existing odors from seeping through the new paint job, start with a deodorizing primer or sealant.
 Then apply two coats of latex paint in your desired color and finish with a gloss.

 Now take a deep breath and relax: your home is smoke- and odor-free – and after all that hard work.
 You’ll be even more motivated not to start over and waste your time!